At a Glance

 - During the course of an academic year, every student in the school writes and delivers a Chapel speech before a group of his peers.
 Students in the lower grades address their classmates in weekly Chapel services.
 Seniors present their speeches to the entire School community on Monday mornings.

-Members of the last five graduating classes have most commonly enrolled at Boston College, College of the Holy Cross, Providence College, The University of Notre Dame and Harvard College.
+Members of the last five graduating classes have most commonly enrolled at Boston College, College of the Holy Cross, Providence College, Villanova University, The University of Notre Dame, and Northeastern University.

 Scholastic Art Awards

 Two St. Sebastian's students earned Honorable Mention Recognition in the 2015 Scholastic Art & Writing Awards.

-- 13 interscholastic team sports include football, soccer, cross country, hockey, basketball, skiing, swimming, wrestling, squash, lacrosse, baseball, golf and tennis
+- 13 interscholastic team sports include football, soccer, cross country, hockey, basketball, skiing, ultimate, wrestling, squash, lacrosse, baseball, golf and tennis

 - 46 interscholastic teams play at the varsity, JV, third, fourth and fifth level, allowing for participation across all skill levels